Ramkumar47/arch_linux_configuration/README.md

 unprivileged process, it will ask for password through an "authorization agent" It is that popup dialog that asks for password.
 At present, the configuration was done with package **polkit-gnome**.

+## configuring qutebrowser
+qutebrowser is installed from the offical repository and is available in the pkglist.txt file. after installation, follow the wiki **https://wiki.archlinux.org/index.php/Qutebrowser** to set the searchengines default to google and other things.

+qutebrowser is bound to $mod+Shift+F2 on the configuration.